Okeanos/dotfiles-windows/README.md

 ### Getting Started

+Before you begin have a look at the [code signing](code-signing.md) instructions.

 1. Manually download [`winget.ps1`](https://raw.githubusercontent.com/Okeanos/dotfiles-windows/main/winget.ps1) and all
   other `winget_*` files into the same location
-2. Update the `winget.ps1` to only install software you actually want
+2. Update the `winget.ps1` to only install software you actually want and sign it
 3. Go through the `winget_*` files and modify them as necessary because they will be used to source the installation options for e.g. Git to allow unattended installation.
 4. Execute `winget.ps1` from your PowerShell (needs elevated/administrator permissions)
 5. You can now clone the repository wherever you want (I like to keep it in `%UserProfile%\Workspace\dotfiles`)
-6. You can now `bootstrap.ps1` your system (needs elevated/administrator permissions)
+6. You can now `bootstrap.ps1` your system (needs elevated/administrator permissions) after signing it
-7. **Optionally** and **after a careful review** you can now run `windows.ps1` (needs elevated/administrator permissions)
+7. **Optionally** and **after a careful review** you can now run `windows.ps1` (needs elevated/administrator permissions and signing obviously)

 If you decide not to run the `windows.ps1` script please make sure to set the following `User Environment Variables` in
 Windows: